scramjetorg/platform-docs/templates/README.md

 This application package template contains two files:

-- package.json - JSON manifest file describing the app and its configuration such as main file to run.
+- package.json - JSON manifest file describing the app and its configuration such as a main file to run.
 This is one of the Node.js project's basic requirement to have the `package.json` file in the root of every project.
 It contains metadata information in plain JSON Object format.
-This is the heart of any Node.js project It is used by the application to find its dependencies to install, scripts to run, etc. If you would like to start your project from scratch, without using our js-template, you would need to create a directory and run `npm init` inside.
+This is the heart of any Node.js project.
+It is used by the application to find its dependencies to install, scripts to run, etc. If you would like to start your project from scratch, without using our js-template, you would need to create a directory and run `npm init` inside.
 This command would create a `package.json` file for you with all the obligatory properties, for example:

 ```json
 {